Edited by: Keri Stooksbury

 Estimated Walking Times Between Terminals

 Although the Skylink train is usually the quickest way to get between terminals at DFW, in some situations it may be quicker to walk.
-For example, if your flight arrives into the higher numbered gates of Terminal A and your connection is at a lower-numbered gate of Terminal B, then these gates are easily accessible via a walkway.
+For example, if your flight arrives at the higher-numbered gates of Terminal A and your connection is at a lower-numbered gate of Terminal B, then these gates are easily accessible via a walkway.

 There’s no hard and fast rule for this as it depends entirely on the location of your arrival and departures gates and whether these are close to a Skylink station, so it’s worth checking the map.